AntwonLF/Game---Jumper-/README.md

 Score Monitoring: Track your performance as you navigate the snowy landscape.

-Semi-Responsive Layout: Experience visually appealing and responsive design across various devices.
+Semi-Responsive Layout: Experience visually appealing and responsive design across some devices.

-# Getting Started
+## Getting Started
 Click this link below to play!! https://jumperthgame.netlify.app

-# WireFrames/ Screenshots:
+## WireFrames/ Screenshots:
 ### Before

 Start